junkbyte/flash-console/doc/ReadMe.txt

 == Change Log ==

-===2.51 beta3 ===
+===2.51 beta4 ===
+  * Major changes
    * HTML formatted logging support. see Cc.addHTML, Cc.addHTMLch
    * Socket remoting support
    * Extensive changes were made on remoting.
-Older remotes will not work with this version.
+Older remotes will not work with this version
+   * Improved commandLine autocomplete / hinting
+    * CommandLine autocomplete is now stepped so that it will stop completion at multiple matches
+    * TAB key to accept autocomplete suggestion in CL (in REPLACEMENT of previous SPACE key)
+  * Minor changes
+   * *Cc* button on top menu changed to *Sv* with additional controls:
+    * Normal click copies all text with channel names to clipboard
+    * Shift click copies text without channel names
+    * Ctrl click copies using current filtering (channels, priority level)
+    * Alt click prompts a save dialog on flash player 10 or above
+    * Keys can be combiled.
+Example:
+     * Ctrl+alt+shift click will open a dialog to save logs without channel names using current filters
    * Cc.setIgnoredChannels() to set ignored channels
    * Ctrl click on channel name now use setIgnoredChannels which function slightly differently than it used to
+   * SHIFT+scroll wheel to make log text bigger / smaller
    * Reintroduced Cc.minimumPriority
-  * *Cc* button on top menu changed to *Sv* with additional controls:
-   * Shift clicking copy text without channel names
-   * Ctrl clicking copy using current filtering (channels, priority level)
-   * Alt click prompts a save dialog on flash player 10 or above
-  * SHIFT+scroll wheel to make log text bigger / smaller
    * TAB key focuses to command line if visible (in addition to previous ENTER key)
-  * TAB key to accept autocomplete suggestion in CL (in addition to previous SPACE key)
    * SWC now include argument names.
 However it will no longer support importing in CS3 as a component
+  * Bug fixes
    * Fixed not sending very long lines to remote
    * ByteArray.toString() no longer brake console prints
    * Fixed issue where single Number/int logs to Cc.add, Cc.stack,Cc.stackch, Cc.ch doesn't work

 ===2.5 ===
   * Features